caltechlibrary/newt/newt.1.md

 : (router) Directory that holds your application's static content

 timeout
-: (router, mustache) The time in seconds to timeout a HTTP transaction
+: (router, handlebars) The time in seconds to timeout a HTTP transaction

 dsn
 : (postgres) The data source name (URI for database connection string).
 Using to connect to Postgres